Career Timeline of Damian Lillard: Major Achievements and Milestones

 On November 20, 2021, Damian Lillard scored a season-high 39 points, along with 7 assists and 3 blocks, in a 118–111 victory over the Philadelphia 76ers.

-In 2021, during Game 5 of the first round of the playoffs against the Denver Nuggets, Damian Lillard scored a playoff career-high 55 points and made an NBA playoff record 12 three-pointers, along with 10 assists; however, the Nuggets ultimately won in double overtime.
+During Game 5 of the first round of the 2021 playoffs against the Denver Nuggets, Lillard scored a playoff career-high 55 points with 12 made three-pointers and 10 assists; however, the Nuggets won in double-overtime.
+In Game 6 of 2021, Lillard had 29 points and 13 assists, but the Blazers lost to Denver sending Portland home in the First Round.

-On January 12, 2023, Damian Lillard scored a then season-high 50 points in a 119–113 loss against the Cleveland Cavaliers, marking his 15th career game with 50 or more points.
+On January 12, 2023, Damian Lillard scored a then season-high 50 points in a 119–113 loss against the Cleveland Cavaliers.
+It was his 15th career game with 50 or more points.

 September 27, 2023: Traded to the Milwaukee Bucks